linuxthor/emptythreat/README.md

 NOTES:
 (1) Assuming those are supported which is a _reasonably_ safe assumption
-(2) Depending how dilligently the copy was made etc..
+(2) Depending how diligently the copy was made etc..